efogtech/endgame-trackball/ASSEMBLY.md

 ![cable](./images/assembly/cable.jpg)

-The short FPC goes into one of the sensors — it will be the right one.
+The short FPC goes into one of the sensors — it will go to the right side.
 Also, take your marker and mark the other side of the sensor cables.
 Don't skip this step as future you may regret such a decision.

 ### Installing sensors
 Keep in mind: the one with the short cable goes to the right side.
-Put a sensor board on its place, screw it down while holding it gently from the top side (so it stays in its lower position).
+Put a sensor board on its place, screw it down while holding it gently from the top side (so it stays in its lowest position).
 Do that with the second one.
 That's it!
 Please refer to the photos to see orientation.

 > [!CAUTION]
 > The photo shows bearings already installed.
 This is incorrect.
-You SHOULD NOT install bearings until the device is fully assembled.
+> You SHOULD NOT install any bearings until the device is fully assembled.

 ![cab-orient](./images/assembly/cab-orient.jpg)